 And what that, Kayak Marketing was born.

 Our aim is to help others grow.
 The way we do that is incorporate strategy, coaching, and collaboration into our services.
 If this approach sounds appealing to you, you are not alone.
-Since launching Kayak, we've worked with upwards of 600 organizations, published several marketing books, and were nominated for a small business of the year (landing at finalist , or second place), and collecting a solid showing of 5-start Google reviews.
+Since launching Kayak, we've worked with upwards of 600 organizations, published several books, and were nominated for Small Business of the Year 2013 (landing at finalist, aka second place), and have collected a solid showing of 5-star Google reviews.

 About those kayaks.